 The first official trailer was shown at E3 2000 and was well received.
 One month later on June 19th 2000 Microsoft announced that it had acquired Bungie Studios; Halo had become an Xbox exclusive.
 Bungie rewrote the game's engine and the game became a first person shooter.
 Playable demos carried mixed reactions up to its release simultaneously with the Xbox on November 15th, 2001.

 At E3 2011, it was announced that on November 15th, 2011, exactly ten years after the release of the original Halo game, which went on to spawn one of the most popular video-game franchises of all time, the new holders of the legal rights to the franchise would be releasing a remake of Halo: Combat Evolved for the Xbox 360, featuring an identical game engine but bleeding-edge graphics layered over it.
-This slightly budget-priced remake is entitled Halo: Combat Evolved Anniversary.
+Released as a budget-priced remake the game was entitled Halo: Combat Evolved Anniversary.

 Backstory / The Pillar of Autumn